A Hamiltonian $\coprod\limits_n BO(n)$-action, stratified Morse theory and the $J$-homomorphism: Introduction

-Moreover, this builds a canonical equivalence between the microlocal sheaf category associated to a small open set of $\SS(\cF)$ centered at $(x,p)$ and the category of $J$-equivariant local systems of spectra on the space of stabilized local stratified Morse functions associated to $(x,p)$. \end{thm}
+Moreover, this builds a canonical equivalence between the microlocal sheaf category associated to a small conic open neighborhood of $(x,p)$ in $\Lambda_\fS^{sm}$ and the category of $J$-equivariant local systems of spectra on the space of stabilized local stratified Morse functions associated to $(x,p)$. \end{thm}

 The process of taking microlocal stalks has a natural translation to correspondences via the notion of \emph{contact transformations} defined in \cite[A.2]{KS}.
-A contact transformation is just a local conic symplectomorphism that transforms a local piece of conic Lagrangian to another piece of conic Lagrangian, and the local stratified Morse functions correspond to a generic class among them (modulo some obvious equivalences that affect trivially on the microlocal stalks), which we call \emph{Morse transformations}\footnote{In \cite{JT}, we called this generic class of contact transformations simply contact transformations.} (see Subsection \ref{subsec: Morse transformations}).
+A contact transformation is just a local conic symplectomorphism that transforms a local piece of conic Lagrangian to another piece of conic Lagrangian, and the local stratified Morse functions correspond to a generic class among them (modulo some obvious equivalences that act trivially on the microlocal stalks), which we call \emph{Morse transformations}.\footnote{In \cite{JT}, we called this generic class of contact transformations simply contact transformations.} These relations are established in Subsection \ref{subsec: Morse transformations}, \ref{subsec: relationtoStratifiedMorse} and \ref{subsec: relevantLocalization}.
 This enables us to reveal the interesting structures underlying the ``local system of microlocal stalks'' on the space of stabilized local stratified Morse functions, by applying the category of correspondences and using Theorem \ref{thm: intro 1}.
+In particular, Theorem \ref{thm: intro SMT} directly follows from Theorem \ref{thm: L, J-equivariant}.
+Moreover, there is a generalization of Theorem \ref{thm: intro SMT} from $(x,p)\in \Lambda_{\fS}^{sm}$ to the case that $(x,p)\in \Lambda^{sm}$ for \emph{any} conic Lagrangian $\Lambda$ (see Remark \ref{remark: Morse transf, stratified Morse}).